opsgility/azuredsc/README.md

-Azure DSC Pull Server BootSTrapper
+Azure DSC Pull Server BootStrapper

 This repo has a collection of PowerShell scripts that bootstrap the creation of a PowerShell Desired State Configuration Pull Server and Client into Windows Azure.